USS Somers (DD-301): Honda Point disaster and fleet problems

 On 27 August, she departed Puget Sound with her squadron for San Francisco and San Diego; but in a fog on 8 September, mistakes in navigation caused Somers and eight other ships of the squadron to run aground at Point Honda, in what is known as the Honda Point Disaster.
-Somers escaped disaster by conducting an emergency turn and, although she grazed a rock, suffered only moderate damage to her bow.
+Somers escaped disaster by conducting an emergency turn and, although she grazed a rock, she suffered only moderate damage to her bow.
 When the fog lifted the next morning, Somers discovered Fuller and Woodbury aground on an offshore rock.
 Together with a passing fishing vessel, Bueno Amor de Roma, the destroyer rescued survivors.
-She arrived at San Diego on 10 September and received repairs at Mare Island from 31 October to 5 December.
+She arrived in San Diego on 10 September and received repairs at Mare Island from 31 October to 5 December.

 On 2 January 1924, Somers departed San Diego with the Battle Fleet for the annual fleet concentration, transited the Panama Canal on 18 January, and participated in winter exercises and Fleet Problems II and III in the Caribbean until 31 March.
-Returning to San Diego in early April, she conducted summer exercises in the Puget Sound area from 2 July to 1 September; and, after a month at San Diego, returned to Puget Sound for overhaul from 25 November 1924 to 17 February 1925.
+Returning to San Diego in early April, she conducted summer exercises in the Puget Sound area from 2 July to 1 September; and, after a month in San Diego, returned to Puget Sound for overhaul from 25 November 1924 to 17 February 1925.
 Departing San Diego on 3 April 1925, Somers headed for Hawaii.
 She participated in Joint Army and Navy Problem 3 en route and arrived at Pearl Harbor with the fleet on 27 April.
 On 1 July, the Battle Fleet, including Somers, departed Pearl Harbor for a goodwill cruise to the Southwest Pacific and visited Melbourne, Australia; Dunedin and Wellington, New Zealand; and American Samoa, before returning to San Diego on 26 September.

 Somers sailed on 1 February 1926 from San Diego for the annual fleet concentration off the Canal Zone which lasted until 20 March.
 On 14 June, she departed San Diego for summer exercises in the Puget Sound area, returning on 1 September.
-Annual overhaul at Puget Sound lasted from 7 December 1926 to 19 January 1927; and, on 17 February, she was again underway with the Battle Fleet for the fleet concentration.
+The annual overhaul at Puget Sound lasted from 7 December 1926 to 19 January 1927; and, on 17 February, she was again underway with the Battle Fleet for the fleet concentration.
 After completing exercises in the Caribbean on 22 April, the fleet made a visit to New York, conducted a joint Army and Navy exercise in Narragansett Bay, and then arrived at Hampton Roads on 29 May for the Presidential Naval Review there.
 Departing Hampton Roads on 4 June, the Battle Fleet, including Somers, called at San Diego from 25 June to 1 July and arrived in the Puget Sound area on 16 July for summer exercises.